eldertek/scovie/README.md

 ## Installation

-To install Scovie, follow these steps:
+To install Scovie, follow these steps (for linux systems):

 1. Create the directory: `mkdir /opt/eldertek`
 2. Go into the directory: `cd /opt/eldertek`
 3. Clone the repository: `git clone https://github.com/eldertek/scovie && cd scovie`
-4. Create virtual environment: `python -m venv virtualenv`
-5. Activate virtual environment `source virtualenv/bin/activate`
-6. Install the required dependencies: `pip install -r requirements.txt`
-7. Run first installation: `python manage.py firstinstall`
+4. Install poetry: `make install-poetry`
+5. Install scovie : `make install`
+6. Voila !
+You need now to deploy the application.

 **You need to deploy then, see below.**
 ## Deployment